Backbone Layer Encryption

 • Relationship receive derived secret key (SecPeer’): A derived symmetric key of the master, which is actually used for decryption.

-• Relationship receive master secret key (SecPeer): The symmetric master key for receiving communication of the relationship.
-The key is derived by the relationship peer exchange public key and the relationship own exchange private key while onboarding.
-This key equals to the relationship transmit master key of the peer.
+• Relationship receive master secret key (SecPeer): The symmetric master key for receiving communication of the Relationship.
+The key is derived by the Relationship peer exchange public key and the Relationship own exchange private key while onboarding.
+This key equals to the Relationship transmit master key of the peer.

 • Relationship transmit derived secret key (SecOwn’): A derived symmetric key of the master, which is actually used for encryption.

-• Relationship transmit master secret key (SecOwn): The derived symmetric master key for transmitting communication to the relationship.
-The key is derived by the relationship peer exchange public key and the relationship own exchange private key.
-This key equals to the relationship receive master key of the peer.
+• Relationship transmit master secret key (SecOwn): The derived symmetric master key for transmitting communication to the Relationship.
+The key is derived by the Relationship peer exchange public key and the Relationship own exchange private key.
+This key equals to the Relationship receive master key of the peer.